ildus/pqt/README.md

 pqt
 =========================

-`pqt` makes easier to manage postgres nodes for testing and other purposes.
+`pqt` makes easier to manage postgres nodes for testing, benchmarking and other purposes.

 Now it can:

-* Create, initialize a database, start, stop, restart nodes with default or custom configuration.
+* Create, initialize, start, stop nodes with default or custom configuration.
 * Trace the nodes (with debug breakpoints).
 * Make queries to the nodes.
-* Get list of started processes.
+* Get and manipulate with list of started processes.

 Installation
 -------------